artyom-mameev/fast-study-notes/README.md

 - A focus on generally accepted good coding principles and design patterns;
 - Following encapsulation principles to provide convenient and secure interfaces;
-- Document elements are both added and displayed through the objects of Writer interface, allowed to make these operations uniform.
+- The document elements are both added and displayed using the objects of Writer interface, allowed to make these operations uniform.
 All operations are executed on a MultiWriter object, which can contain an unlimited number of Writer objects and delegate the execution of interface methods to them, so